We need more representation, there's a market for it: 'Never Have I Ever' star Maitreyi Ramakrishnan | Entertainment

 She credited her mother for encouraging her to pursue higher studies in the arts as she could see ''how much I enjoyed acting, directing, writing and just being a part of the creative space''.

-According to Ramakrishnan, the show may revolve around teens and school life but it resonates with people of all ages as it is relatable, funny, and represents many of them.
+The show may revolve around teens and school life but Ramakrishnan believes it resonates with people of all ages as it is relatable, funny, and represents many of them.

-''It's slightly different because it's not necessarily the immigrant story but rather the children of immigrants, that's what I lived my entire life.
+''It's slightly different because it's not necessarily the immigrant story but rather the children of immigrants and that's what I lived my entire life.
 I understood the narrative that Devi goes through because that was me.

 ''And here's why I think other people like it, and not just high school kids because it's really relatable and funny.
 It's also a show that hasn't happened (before).
 People have been waiting for this representation.
 They've been waiting for this story and see themselves in Devi, even if they're not 15 or 22,'' she said.